-- The only exception to a coach having to self isolate would be that they remained 2meters outside of the training 'bubble'.
-However the club and individuals will have to take a risk adverse approach to the whether the coach self isolates.
-For instance, if there are a large number of corridors and hand surfaces that an infected individual has touched during the training session, there is a much higher risk of transmission, therefore the club may opt to ask all attending the session to self-isolate. - If a member of the club presents with symptoms within 48 hours of a training session/game and has been in contact with players and officials in the interim, then training/practice/matches played by the club must be suspended and a period of isolation as set out by the government followed - currently 10 days for an individual and 14 days for members of the household. - The name of the infected individual is not to be disclosed to protect anonymity. - All attendees of the session should be advised to isolate for 14 days (as per government guidelines) incase symptoms arise. - COVID-19 Officer should complete the following COVID-19 INCIDENT REPORTING FORM.
+- The only exception to a coach having to self-isolate would be that they had remained 2m outside of the training 'bubble'.
+However, the club and individuals will have to take a risk-averse approach to the whether the coach self-isolates.
+For instance, if there are a large number of corridors and hand surfaces that an infected individual has touched during the training session, there is a much higher risk of transmission, therefore the club may opt to ask all attending the session to self isolate. - If a member of the club presents with symptoms within 48 hours of a training session/game and has been in contact with players and officials in the interim, then training/practice/matches played by the club must be suspended and a period of isolation as set out by the Government followed currently 10 days for an individual and 10 days for members of the household. - The name of the infected individual is not to be disclosed to protect anonymity - · ONLY GET A TEST IF YOU HAVE SYMPTOMS OF CORONAVIRUS - All attendees of the session should be advised to isolate for 10 days (as per Government guidelines) incase symptoms arise.
+If you are tested without symptoms, you should still self-isolate for 10 days as symptoms may still arise after the test. - COVID-19 Officer should complete the following COVID-19 INCIDENT REPORTING FORM.